brunoton/return-to-consciousness/index.md

 B.S.
 Physics and Computer Science, Certified CEB Teacher (Santa Barbara Institute for Consciousness Studies) [LinkedIn Profile](https://www.linkedin.com/in/brunotonetto/)

+**Authorship Note:** Co-authored with AI to support interdisciplinary breadth, precision of reasoning, and conceptual clarity.
+The collaboration is explicitly oriented toward epistemic integrity: prioritizing truth-seeking and coherence over persuasion, rhetoric, or institutional acceptance.

 ---

 *"We stand at a threshold.
 The materialist worldview that seemed to promise unlimited progress has revealed its shadows...
 Yet within this crisis, ancient wisdom converges with cutting-edge philosophy to offer an alternative: consciousness as the fundamental nature of reality."*